Walmart, Meal Planner

 Uncovering the User

-After talking to a large number of people through focus groups and 1:1 interviews, we were able to define the following goal and challenges of our customers:
+After talking to a large number of people, we were able to define the following goal and challenges for our customers:

 Goals: